DanielVonRauchhaupt/socket_fips/HOWTOINSTALL.md

 Use `git submodule update --init --recursive`.
 Once all external dependencies are satisfied, using `./cmake.sh` in the main directory will build the project.
 The binaries can be found in ‘build/’.

+For the applications Simplefail2ban, Fail2ban and udp_server to function correctly, please ensure that you have followed the required configuartion steps as outlined in `README.md`.